Urology Care in Salt Lake City, UT

 The bladder is a hollow organ that stores urine.
 It is located inside the lower abdomen, is about the size of a grapefruit and is distensible (elastic) which allows its muscular wall to get larger and smaller.
 Bladder cancer is a disease in which cancer cells form in the tissues of the bladder.

 A very common group of conditions that urology covers is reproductive health.
-This is anything relating to a male’s ability to reproduce, but can also include family/female reproductive health concerns if applicable.
+This is anything relating to a male’s ability to reproduce.
 Reproductive health conditions include low testosterone, erectile dysfunction, and also infertility.